richcooper95/richcooper95.github.io/blog/posts/polysemanticity.md

 _And using geometrics I exhibit mesmerisingly_

-_I roughly simulate a model many times the size o’ me._
+_I roughly simulate a model many times the size o' me._

 <br>

-_I’m very good at recognising shapes and patterns logical,_
+_I'm very good at recognising shapes and patterns logical,_

 _From being trained on terabytes of data pedagogical,_

-_There’s no need for my features to be human-understandable,_
+_There's no need for my features to be human-understandable,_

 _And after weeks of learning I begin to understand it all._